cohml/faq-extractor/README.md

 required dependencies.
 The environment includes a `faq-extractor` command-line utility, which can be used to interact with the package.

-If you experience `numpy` errors during or after installation, try installing `pytorch` from `conda-forge` instead of the conventional `pytorch` conda channel.

 ## How It Works

 The FAQ extraction pipeline uses the following components: